Skip to Content

 A bunch of Nigerian Goats

 The Nigerian Goat, Capra aegagrus hircus, is a small dairy breed.
 High milk production relative to their size and a docile disposition characterize these animals.
-They adapt well to various climates and are noted for their high butterfat content in milk, making their dairy products particularly rich and creamy.
+They adapt well to various climates and are noted for their high butterfat content in milk, making their dairy products rich and creamy.

 Characteristics: